mgazz0la/funky/README.md

 # Funky

-Funky is a Discord bot created using discord.js.
+Funky is a Typescript Discord bot built on discord.js.
 It is a personal attempt to clone [Groovy](https://groovy.bot/), a popular music streaming bot.

 ## Commands